 These mice show changes characteristic of the CF phenotype, die from peritonitis and show abnormalities of Cl transport.
 But they produce CFTR transcripts and show the temperature dependent trafficking defect described in the human df508 CFTR protein.
 There is a functional CFTR Cl channel not present in null mice or at 37C but was detected at 27C; hence they are an accurate DF508 model.

-Professor William Colledge (figure 11) of Cambridge is Professor of Reproductive Physiology and one the UK’s leading scientists involved in CF. His group has employed transgenic mouse models of human disease to understand the mechanisms of disease progression and to develop new treatment strategies.
+Professor William Colledge (fig. 16) of Cambridge is Professor of Reproductive Physiology and one the UK’s leading scientists involved in CF. His group has employed transgenic mouse models of human disease to understand the mechanisms of disease progression and to develop new treatment strategies.
 This technology centres around the use of genetically manipulated embryonic stem cells to generate mice carrying specific mutations (also Radcliff et al, 1993 above).

 1995 Caplen NJ, Alton EWFW, Middleton PG, Dorin JR, Stevenson BJ, Gao X, Durham SR, Jeffrey K, Hodson ME, Coutelle C, Huang L, Porteous DJ, Williamson R, Geddes DM.
 Liposome mediated CFTR gene transfer to the nasal epithelium of patients with cystic fibrosis.
 Nat Med 1995; 1:39-46.
 [PubMed]